padrino/padrino-framework/guides/padrino-admin.md

 In the above example we are protecting those paths starting with `/customer/orders` and `/cart/checkout`.
-The result will be that an unauthenticated user will not be able to access those actions, and he will be asked to authenticate first by visiting our `:login_page # => "/login"` and by providing his login credentials (default authentication behaviour is email and password).
+The result will be that an unauthenticated user will not be able to access those actions, and he will be asked to authenticate first by visiting our `:login_page # => "/login"` and by providing his login credentials (default authentication behavior is email and password).

 When successfully logged in, he will be granted access to those two pages.